-Many luxury businesses are reluctant about selling their goods online and the new caviar producer from Germany was no exception - they needed to be convinced the luxury experience could be translated into e-commerce.
+Many luxury businesses are reluctant about selling their goods online and the new caviar producer from Germany was no exception - they needed to be convinced luxury and ecommerce were not mutually exclusive.

 23 Oct 2017

 Few things convey the party spirit as strongly as the appearance of caviar, which has long symbolised festivity, romance and, of course, wealth.
 But competition for the attention of the super-wealthy is intense, and evoking the same exclusive and extraordinary service that can be conveyed in-store in an online environment requires a focused approach.

 Attilus is a brand driven by ecological responsibility.
 The fishery has been supplying sustainably-produced caviar to gourmands and caviar connoisseurs since 2008, becoming well-known for the authenticity of its product and its sustainable approach.

 Lucidity were commissioned to introduce Attilus to high net worth individuals in the UK with the internet as the main sales channel.

 Research by Forrester showed that folks with a high income shop more frequently and spend more online than middle-income earners, continuing to purchase discretionary items both online and at physical stores.
 With the right features, it is possible to sell expensive items on the web.